mikaelnousiainen/RS41ng/README.md

 but most of it has been rewritten from scratch.
 The Horus 4FSK code has been adapted from the [darksidelemm fork of RS41HUP](https://github.com/darksidelemm/RS41HUP).

-## Asking questions, filing feature requests and issues
+## Asking questions, filing feature requests and reporting issues

 * Please use [GitHub discussions](../../discussions) for asking questions and for sharing info about your RS41-based projects
   * For example, questions about firmware configuration and connecting of external chips to the sonde belong here
 * Please use [GitHub issues](../../issues) to file new feature requests or issues that you have already identified with the firmware
-  * Please remember to post questions about usage to [GitHub discussions](../../discussions)
+  * However, please remember to post questions about usage to [GitHub discussions](../../discussions)

 ## What are the Vaisala RS41 radiosondes and how can I get one?